The road to Sunak and Javid’s double resignation

 This gripe was truly a fundamental disagreement about a different kind of honesty: the immaculate truth of tax and spend.
 Mr Johnson’s attempt at Tuesday morning’s cabinet meeting to pass off what essentially amounts to a tax rise for most, as a glorious tax cut, did not sit well with the former chancellor.

-He had, even in his Mais lecture, which laid out his economic vision earlier this year, been crystal clear that tax cuts have to be paid for.
+He had, even in his speech to a business school laying out his economic vision earlier this year, been crystal clear that tax cuts have to be paid for.
 With low GDP growth, record-busting inflation, and an NHS backlog to clear, trimming the tax burden was going to be an uphill struggle.

 Both the former chancellor and health secretary faced a tough road ahead in their roles: strikes and the need to prepare for a winter potentially chock-full of NHS crises were shared concerns.